PrathmeshTatar/Student-Assessment/README.md

 # Student-Assessment
-Term Work of Student is Calculated Automatically
+Term Work of Student is Calculated Automatically using HTML, JavaScript, PHP, MySQL, and a C++ backend